coq/ceps/text/primitive-projections.md

 2. *Design subchoice 2.2*: Any application of `Const f` to enough arguments is automatically turned by `mkApp` into a `Proj` (this assumes that any constant `f` contains an information on its projection status)?
 In particular, `Const` is used only for non-applied or not-enough-applied projection.
    - Advantages: a simple model; no need to identify `Proj (f,x)` and `App (Const f, params, x)` in conversion
    - Drawbacks: maybe a few incompatibilities due to the dropping of arguments?

+3. *Design subchoice 2.3*: delta-reduction is refined so that in the case of `Const f`, the reduction can happen only when `f` is applied to at least the number of parameters + 1.
+We arrange at parsing time that `Const` is used only for non-applied or not-enough-applied projection (even if it can be changed later by reduction).
+   - Advantages: the natural expectation
+   - Drawbacks: maybe a bit ad hoc, though controlling reduction with properties of the arguments is not new (already done for `simpl`)

 Related: [#14084](https://github.com/coq/coq/pull/14084) (`match goal` involving primitive projections) and [#11366](https://github.com/coq/coq/issues/11366) (which requires to be able to declare partially applied projections as coercions).